cloudinfotechs/samplerepo2/README.md

 # samplerepo2

-# Welcome to the React
+# Welcome to the React JS